 Some gay men use Poppers recreationally.
 It gives users a brief head rush while clubbing and relaxing muscles during anal sex.

 While currently illegal to sell, supply or inhale unprescribed products containing alkyl nitrites, poppers occupy a legal grey area.
 Some suppliers market it labelled as ‘vinyl cleaner’, ‘DVD cleaner’, ‘room deodoriser’ or similar.

 The proposed ban would mean those caught selling, using or in possession of the substance would likely face criminal charges.

 ‘A more targeted ban’

-“In the EU in 2007 and in Canada in 2013, regulatory action was taken to ban the sale of the chemical formulations commonly included in poppers products,” he said.
+He said the EU and Canada previously banned the sale of the chemical formulations commonly included in poppers.

 “Users have reported the reformulated products often cause an intense headache, ‘blue lips’ and a characteristic chesty cough in the days after use.”

 He pointed to a study in medical journal The Lancet that attributed the recent cases of “poppers maculopathy” to the reformulation of the products.